Product analysis

 • Leading precedent signal: Consumer Credit Act 1974

-• Advisor risk signal: medium
+• Advisor uphold-risk signal: medium

 How the product moved over time